When to Seek Medical Care continued...

 Exams and Tests

-- The doctor may find that the pharynx is usually inflamed with a beefy cherry red, stiff, and swollen epiglottis.
+- The doctor may find that the pharynx is inflamed with a beefy cherry red, stiff, and swollen epiglottis.

 - Other laboratory tests that doctors use to screen illnesses may include the following: